ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MC_25km.md

 Code-formatted text in the following sections gives the parameter values set in the `MOM_input` configuration file.

-### Grid resolution
+### Grid description
-The configuration uses a zonally-periodic tripolar grid to avoid a singularity at the North Pole (`REENTRANT_X = True`, `TRIPOLAR_N = True`).
-The horizontal grid has 1440 x 1152 tracer points providing eddy-permitting resolution similar to ACCESS-OM2-025 and GFDL's OM4/OM5 global models (1440 x 1080).
-See [Grids](../../inputs/Grids/) for more information.
+The 25km configuration uses a tripolar grid to avoid a singularity at the North Pole.
+The domain is zonally periodic `REENTRANT_X = True` and open at the north via a tripolar fold `TRIPOLAR_N = True` while closed in the south `REENTRANT_Y = False`.
+The horizontal grid has `1440x1152` [tracer points](https://github.com/NOAA-GFDL/MOM6-examples/blob/f33849827fba879cf0a2ef39aba11822daef93f1/ice_ocean_SIS2/OM4_025/MOM_parameter_doc.all#L219-L224).
+This is closely aligned with prior models, such as `ACCESS-OM2-025` and `GFDL OM4/OM5` (`1440x1080`) and provides eddy-permitting detail in the ocean while maintaining numerical stability.
+See [Grids](/inputs/Grids/) for more information.

 There are 75 vertical layers (`NK = 75`).
 MOM6 supports an arbitrary Lagrangian Euler (ALE) vertical coordinate scheme [@griffies2020primer] that allows for completely general vertical coordinates.
 A number of coordinates are supported "out-of-the-box", including isopycnal, geopotential, terrain-following, HYCOM1 etc. This configuration uses ALE with a stretched geopotential (z-star) vertical coordinate (`USE_REGRIDDING = True`, `REGRIDDING_COORDINATE_MODE = "ZSTAR"`).
 The layer spacing specified via an input file (`ALE_COORDINATE_CONFIG = "FILE:ocean_vgrid.nc,interfaces=zeta"`).
 The deepest ocean depth is set to `MAXIMUM_DEPTH = 6000.0`.
 Further details of the vertical grid can be found [here](https://access-om3-configs.access-hive.org.au/inputs/Grids/#vertical-grid).